-This reagent is for laboratory professional use only as immunohistochemistry is a multiple step process that requires specialized training in the selection of the appropriate reagents, tissues, fixation, processing; preparation of the immunohistochemistry slide; and interpretation of the staining results.
+- This reagent is for professional laboratory use only as immunohistochemistry is a multiple-step process that requires specialized training in selecting the appropriate reagents, tissues, fixation, processing; preparation of the immunohistochemistry slide; and interpretation of the staining results. - 2.
+For in vitro diagnostic use. - Tissue staining is dependent on the handling and processing of the tissue before staining.
+Improper fixation, freezing, thawing, washing, drying, heating, sectioning, or contamination with other tissues or fluids may produce artifacts, antibody trapping, or false-

-- 2. For in vitro diagnostic use. - 3.
-Tissue staining is dependent on the handling and processing of the tissue prior to staining.
-Improper fixation, freezing, thawing, washing, drying, heating, sectioning, or contamination with other tissues or fluids may produce artifacts, antibody trapping, or false negative results.
-Inconsistent results may result from variations in fixation and embedding methods, as well as from inherent irregularities within the tissue. - 4.
-Excessive or incomplete counterstaining may compromise proper interpretation of results. - 5.
-The clinical interpretation of any positive staining, or its absence, must be evaluated within the context of clinical history, morphology, other histopathological criteria as well as other diagnostic tests.
+- negative results.
+Inconsistent results may result from variations in fixation and embedding methods and inherent irregularities within the tissue. - 4.
+Excessive or incomplete counterstaining may compromise the proper interpretation of results. - 5.
+The clinical interpretation of any positive staining, or its absence, must be evaluated within the context of clinical history, morphology, other histopathological criteria, and other diagnostic tests.
 This antibody is intended to be used in a panel of antibodies if applicable.
-It is the responsibility of a qualified pathologist to be familiar with the antibodies, reagents, diagnostic panels, and methods used to produce the stained preparation.
+A qualified pathologist's responsibility is to be familiar with the antibodies, reagents, diagnostic panels, and methods used to produce the stained preparation.
 Staining must be performed in a certified, licensed laboratory under the supervision of a pathologist who is responsible for reviewing the stained slides and assuring the adequacy of positive and negative controls. - Zeta provides antibodies in both concentrated and prediluted formats at optimal dilution for use.
-Please refer to Dilution Range and Reconstitution on pages 1 and 2. - Any deviation from recommended test procedures may invalidate expected results.
+Please refer to Dilution Range and Reconstitution on pages 1 and 2 - Any deviation from recommended test procedures may invalidate expected results.
 Appropriate controls must be employed and documented.
-Users in any circumstance must accept responsibility for interpretation of patient results. - 7.
-Zeta provides some antibodies in concentrated format so that the user may subsequently optimally dilute for use subject to the user's determination of and adherence to suitable validation techniques.
+Users in any circumstance must accept responsibility for the interpretation of patient results. - 7.
+Zeta provides some antibodies in a concentrated format so that the user may subsequently optimally dilute for use subject to the user's determination of and adherence to suitable validation techniques.
 Users must validate the use of any diluents other than what is recommended herein (see Dilution Range).
-Users in any circumstance must accept responsibility for interpretation of patient results. - Reagents may demonstrate unexpected reactions in previously untested tissues.
-The possibility of unexpected reactions even in tested tissue groups cannot be completely eliminated because of biological variability of antigen expression in neoplasms, or other pathological tissues. - 9.
+Users in any circumstance must accept responsibility for the interpretation of patient results. - Reagents may demonstrate unexpected reactions in previously untested tissues.
+The possibility of unforeseen reactions even in tested tissue groups cannot be eliminated because of biological variability of antigen expression in neoplasms or other pathological tissues. - 9.
 Tissues from persons infected with hepatitis B virus and containing hepatitis B surface antigen (HBsAg) may exhibit nonspecific staining with horseradish peroxidase. - 10.
-When used in blocking steps, normal sera from the same animal source as the secondary antisera may cause false negative or false positive results because of the effect of autoantibodies or natural antibodies.
+When used in blocking steps, normal sera from the same animal source as the secondary antisera may cause false negative or false positive results because of autoantibodies or natural antibodies. - 11.
+False-positive results may be seen because of the non-immunological binding of proteins or substrate reaction products.
+They may also be caused by pseudoperoxidase activity (erythrocytes), endogenous peroxidase activity (cytochrome C), or endogenous biotin (example: liver, brain, breast, kidney) subject to the type of immunostaining technique used. - 12.
+As with any immunohistochemistry test, a negative result means that the antigen was not detected, not that the antigen was absent in the cells or tissue assayed.